Chat-Wane/energyservice/README.md

 ## TODO list

+- [ ] Deploy heartbeat services to make sure the stack is alive and well.
+If something breaks, recreate and log it.
 - [ ] Automatically detect valid configurations for sensors, and allow users to add events to listen.
 Careful: if there are multiple clusters and the goal is to compare them, the configurations must be